Hypothyroidism in dogs: Lymphocytic thyroiditis

 Lymphocytic thyroiditis is the infiltration of the thyroid gland by lymphocytes, plasma cells, and macrophages.
 The infiltration progressively causes destruction of follicles and secondary fibrosis.
 Clinical signs typically do not show before 80% of the thyroid gland has been destroyed.
-This destruction occurs over a long period of time, between 1–3 years.
+This destruction occurs over a long period, between 1 and 3 years.
 This destruction is classified into four stages: subclinical thyroiditis, when the infiltration of thyroid follicles occurs, test results will be positive for thyroglobulin and thyroid hormone autoantibodies; antibody positive subclinical hypothyroidism, when the loss of more than 60% of thyroid gland mass has occurred and in response there is an increase of thyroid-stimulating hormone, this stimulates the thyroid gland to maintain thyroxine levels; antibody positive overt hypothyroidism, when a majority of the functional thyroid tissue has been destroyed, test results will show a decrease in serum thyroid hormone concentration and an increase in thyroid-stimulating hormone concentration; and noninflammatory atrophic hypothyroidism, when the thyroid tissue has been replaced by fibrous and adipose tissue and a disappearance of inflammatory cells and circulating antibodies has occurred.

 Diagnosis

-Given the possible comorbidities and other causes of low serum concentrations of thyroxine it can be difficult to definitively diagnose hypothyroidism.
-Strong cause for a diagnosis exists when clinical signs are showing, test results are indicative, and no other illness is present.
-To exclude the possibility of a thyroid responsive disease thyroid supplementation treatment can be ceased once symptoms have disappeared, if symptoms re-occur after 6–8 weeks this excludes a thyroid responsive disease.
+Given the possible comorbidities and other causes of low serum concentrations of thyroxine, it can be difficult to definitively diagnose hypothyroidism.
+A strong cause for a diagnosis exists when clinical signs are showing, test results are indicative, and no other illness is present.
+To exclude the possibility of a thyroid-responsive disease, thyroid supplementation treatment can be ceased once symptoms have disappeared.
+If symptoms recur after 6–8 weeks, this excludes a thyroid-responsive disease.

 Lymphocytic thyroiditis

 Lymphocytic thyroiditis can be diagnosed as the cause of hypothyroidism via histological examination.
 Histological examination will reveal mononuclear cell infiltration, the absence of follicles containing colloid, and a change in the normal appearance and layout of the cells.
-Proteinuria may be identified in dogs with lymphocytic thyroiditis but otherwise urinalysis results should be normal.
+Proteinuria may be identified in dogs with lymphocytic thyroiditis, but otherwise, urinalysis results should be normal.

 Idiopathic atrophy

-There are no tests for idiopathic atrophy and due to that it is made via diagnosis of exclusion.
-Negative results on tests for other forms and symptoms aligning with the condition are used to diagnose it.
+There are no tests for idiopathic atrophy, so it is diagnosed by diagnosis of exclusion.
+Negative test results for other forms and symptoms that align with the condition are used to diagnose it.

 Secondary hypothyroidism

-Secondary hypothyroidism can be histologically diagnosed by looking at the follicles of the thyroid gland, these follicles will by hypoplastic and lack in colloids in cases of secondary hypothyroidism.
+Secondary hypothyroidism can be histologically diagnosed by examining the thyroid gland's follicles; these follicles will be hypoplastic and lack colloid.
 Testing will typically reveal decreased or absent levels of thyroid-stimulating hormone; however, this result does not confirm secondary hypothyroidism.

 Congenital hypothyroidism

-In dogs with clinical hypothyroidism the symptoms are more pronounced.
+In dogs with clinical hypothyroidism, the symptoms are more pronounced.
 A goitre will be present if the hypothalamus-pituitary-thyroid axis is intact.
 Serum thyroid-stimulating hormone concentration varies based on aetiology.

 Tertiary hypothyroidism

-When tertiary hypothyroidism is suspected it can be confirmed via testing, if thyroid-stimulating hormone levels increase after thytropin-releasing hormones have been administered then a diagnosis of tertiary hypothyroidism has been confirmed.
-The sensitivity of the thyroid-stimulating hormone assays for dogs makes this is a difficult diagnosis.
+When tertiary hypothyroidism is suspected, it can be confirmed via testing.
+If thyroid-stimulating hormone levels increase after thyrotropin-releasing hormones have been administered, then a diagnosis of tertiary hypothyroidism has been confirmed.
+The sensitivity of the thyroid-stimulating hormone assays for dogs makes this a difficult diagnosis.